+Verification and Validation of Cyber-Physical Systems

-Qualification Cyber-Physical Systems 2 Objectives Cyber-Physical Systems are essentially distributed (technical) systems with a high degree of reliability.
-During the course students will acquire in-depth competencies in the reliability of software-intensive, technical systems: Students will be able to explain the characteristics of cyber-physical systems.
-They will be able to explain the challenges of reliable systems (especially security and confidentiality).
-They will be able to explain modeling and analysis techniques for reliable systems and decide when to use which techniques.
+Cyber-Physical Systems are essentially distributed (technical) systems with a high degree of reliability.
+During the course students will acquire in-depth competencies in the reliability of software-intensive, technical systems:

+- Students will be able to explain the characteristics of cyber-physical systems. - They will be able to explain the challenges of reliable systems (especially security and confidentiality). - They will be able to explain modeling and analysis techniques for reliable systems and decide when to use which techniques.

 Students will demonstrate that applications from the area of embedded systems are reliable by using methods, techniques and tools to ensure safety, security, availability and reliability.

 The theoretical and practical work will serve as a foundation for the consideration of large problems in the context of a final paper or project work.
 The work in small groups in the practical part in the design and analysis of cyber-physical systems will strengthen the ability of the students to communicate and coordinate.

+Intelligent Systems Algorithms

-Deep Learning 2 The course goes into more depth on the basics of pattern recognition and machine learning.
+The course goes into more depth on the basics of pattern recognition and machine learning.
 The students will learn complex concepts and algorithms for the design of feedback neural networks for detection tasks as well as simulation systems and HW architectures to provide recommendations for the efficient implementation of the training and detection algorithms in suitable hardware

-Contents Cyber-Physical Systems 2

-Basics and Definitions

-Cyber-Physical Systems

-Reliable Systems

-Modeling Techniques

-Time-Dependent Automata

-System Modeling Lecriniques

-Fault-Tolerant Architectures

-Safety-Critical Hardware

-Analysis Techniques

-Hazard Analysis

-Risk Analysis

-Verification and Validation

-Deep Learning 2

-Introduction to Neural Network Computing Feedback Networks

-Time Sequences

-Genetic Algorithms Simulation Systems, Software and Hardware Platforms

-for Neural Networks

-Autonomous Systems B Lab

-Based on the methods and techniques learned in Cyber Physical Systems 2 and Deep Learning 2, a project will be completed in the field of autonomous systems.
-Independent planning, analysis, modeling,

-implementation and testing of a complex

-In order to increase student comprehension of course materials, excursions may be taken (companies, fairs, museums, exhibitions, conferences, events, etc.).

-Teaching Method Cyber-Physical Systems 2: Seminar (2 hpw)

-Deep Learning 2: Seminar (2 hpw)

-Autonomous Systems B Lab: Practical work (4 hpw)

-Course / Teaching and Learning Methods Seminar-style teaching, lectures, case studies, individual and group work, presentations, reflection and feedback discussions.
+Contents Varification and Validation of Outras Blooms 100 Contents Verification and Validation of Cyber-Physical Systems Basics and Definitions • Cyber-Physical Systems Reliable Systems Modeling Techniques Time-Dependent AutomataSystem Modeling Techniques Architectures for Reliable Systems Fault-Tolerant ArchitecturesSafety-Critical Hardware Analysis Techniques Hazard AnalysisRisk AnalysisVerification and Validation Deep Learning Introduction to Neural Network Computing Feedback Networks Time Sequences Genetic Algorithms Simulation Systems, Software and Hardware Platforms for Neural Networks Autonomous Systems B Lab Based on the methods and techniques learned in Cyber Physical Systems 2 and Deep Learning 2, a project will be completed in the field of autonomous systems.
+Independent planning, analysis, modeling, implementation and testing of a complex application example In order to increase student comprehension of course materials, excursions may be taken (companies, fairs, museums, exhibitions, conferences, events, etc.).
+Teaching Method Verification and Validation Cyber-Physical Systems: Seminar (2 hpw) Deep Learning: Seminar (2 hpw) Autonomous Systems B Lab: Practical work (4 hpw) Course / Teaching and Learning Methods Seminar-style teaching, lectures, case studies, individual and group work, presentations, reflection and feedback discussions.
 Examination Forms Module final exam in the context of exercises and labs: the students will independently complete a project.
 This includes writing a documentation of 7 pages and a final presentation of 15 minutes.

-Workload / Contact Hours / Self-Study Time 300 / 90 / 210 hours

-Participation Recommendations None.
+Workload / Contact Hours / Self-Study Time 300 / 120 / 180 hours Participation Recommendations None.